 - Civil Suits

-Now that you have a better idea of your credit score, let’s get a little bit more in-depth about late payments.
+Now that you have a better idea of what credit scores and credit reports are, let’s get a little bit more in-depth about late payments.
 Late payments are a part of your payment history which impacts 35% of your credit score.
 Late payments are defined as an amount of money that the borrower sends to the creditor after the due date and grace period has passed.
 These late payments are no laughing matter and can have consequences like:

 - Extra Interest